 Paella Cooking Experience

 Accompany a local chef to the market to buy ingredients for tapas, sangria and paella.
-Watch – and help – prepare the feast and then indulge in the traditional meal.
-Book it now!
+Watch – and help – prepare the feast and then indulge in the traditional meal!
+Book it ahead.

 Barcelona Sightseeing Passes

 Our itinerary features the top places to see in Barcelona – many of which require entry tickets.
-To help save a little money during your trip, consider purchasing one of the Barcelona sightseeing passes.
+To help save a little money, consider purchasing one of these Barcelona sightseeing passes.

 Barcelona Card